15 Mother's Day Crafts and Decorations

 Mothers are loved all year round, but Mother's Day is the perfect opportunity to tell her just how much she is loved and appreciated.
-We only have one mother, and they are almost magical: They usher us into the world, take care of us from the time that we are mere babies, teach us, protect us, and give us both tough and unconditional love throughout our lifetimes.
+We only have one mother and she is often our role model in life: They usher us into the world, take care of us from the time that we are mere babies, teach us, protect us, and give us both tough and unconditional love throughout our lifetimes.
 We love our mothers because they do so much and ask for so little in return.

-Mother's Day was established in America in 1914, intended to be a day to honor mothers.
+Historically, Mother's Day was established in America in 1914, intended to be a day to honor mothers.
 How do we show our appreciation?
 It could be any number of ways: Breakfast in bed, a family brunch, a uniquely chosen gift, flowers, and chocolate are all ideas that you've probably checked off from the list several times over.
-If you'd like to make this Mother's Day extra special, consider a handmade gift or a party that creates an extra special memory for that one woman in your life who holds a special place in your heart.
-Turn back the clock to your early school days when you created a card for your mom out of colorful construction paper, made that awesome picture collage of your special moments with mom, or presented her with a special molding of your little hand that she still has to this day.
+If you'd like to make this Mother's Day extra special, consider a handmade gift or a party with decorations galore: bouquets, balloons, and banners that spell out her name in big, bright lettering.
+Turn back the clock to your early school days when you crafted a card for your mom out of colorful construction paper, made that charming picture collage of your special moments with Mom, or presented her with a special molding of your little hand that she still has to this day.
+These mementos can double as table decorations.

-To spark that creativity yet again, here are some ideas of what you can create to make this upcoming Mother's Day not just good, but memorable.
+To spark that creativity yet again, here are some decorative ideas to make this upcoming Mother's Day oh so memorable.

 Moms love receiving flowers just as much as we love giving them, but almost as important as the flowers themselves is the manner in which they are arranged.
 Up the ante with this eye-catching flower vase lid.
 The lid makes arranging flowers simple and easy (just drop the individual stems into the drilled holes) and offers great support for blooms that tend to droop after a few days.

-These colorful bouquets are fun to make, beautiful to look at, and will having everyone thinking your Mother’s Day flowers were freshly picked from the garden.
+Alternatively, these colorful bouquets are fun to make, beautiful to look at, and will have everyone thinking your Mother's Day flowers were freshly picked from the garden.
 Brighten a small bundle of blossoms with a dainty doily wrapper that instantly adds some flair to Mom's bouquet.

 Stamped Paper Tablecloth